duckdb/duckdb-web/docs/dev/building/platforms.md

 ## Building DuckDB from Source

-DuckDB can be [built from source]({% link docs/dev/building/build_instructions.md %}) for several other platforms such as FreeBSD, Linux distributions using musl libc, and macOS 11.
+DuckDB can be [built from source]({% link docs/dev/building/build_instructions.md %}) for several other platforms such as Android, FreeBSD, macOS 11, and Linux distributions using musl libc.

 For details on free and commercial support, see the [support policy blog post](https://duckdblabs.com/news/2023/10/02/support-policy#platforms).